Conversations about Executive Functioning with Expert Sarah Ward

-On her most recent visit in 2021, Associate Head of School and Academic Dean David Calamaro had a brief discussion with her about more specific topics related to executive function.
+On one of her visits, Associate Head of School and Academic Dean David Calamaro had a brief discussion with her about more specific topics related to executive function.
 You can view those questions and answers below.

 Sarah Ward (MS, CCC/SLP) talks with DVFriends Associate Head of School and Academic Dean David Calamaro on what new research is happening in the field of Executive Function.